 At the age of about fourteen I discovered capacitors, I did everything I could to get my hands on them.
 Most of the projects around that time were small coilguns and railguns.
 I managed to get hold of about 400, 63V, 4700uf capacitors and strung them all together to make a 120V 3kJ capacitor bank, something everyone my age is building, ok maybe not.

-At fifteen I managed to get a small lathe, it was about 100 years old and almost useless, but it was great at the time.
+At fifteen I managed to get a small lathe, my first. it was probably close to 100 years old, but it was great at the time.
 I saw on tv people making bottle rockets and potato cannons, so I built them.
 My potato cannon, made from copper tube used a 2L coke bottle at 200psi to fire fruit, bolts, batteries, anything, TV is such a bad influence.
-I got really interested in electrolysis, it used to take me about six hours to fill a 1L bottle, I then placed the bottle in a bucket of water with a thin wire leading into the bottle which allowed me to remotely launch the bottle, or it exploded.
-I contacted a stainless stockist (I lived in Sheffield - Steel City) and they gave me a 8ft by 4ft sheet for free.
+I got really interested in electrolysis using it to make small rockets or exploding bottles.
+I contacted a stainless stockist (I lived in Sheffield - Steel City) and they gave me a 8ft by 4ft sheet of 316L for free.
 I built an electrolyser that plugged into the mains, it produced 20L per minute and was the largest on youtube at it's time.
 Launching hydrogen rockets got boring and I managed to sell the thing.
 My next project was a foundry, I built one from a gas bottle and foundry cement, It melted aluminium which was cast as bars to use in my lathe.
 I kept the foundry right up until 2016.

 I then got an interest in building my own bb gun, combining the coilgun project with this one I managed to design a new type of valve.
-The bb gun would fire the pellets at around 900fps which was three times that of what you could buy in shops, the bb's used to go through 1/4" plywood.
+The bb gun would fire the pellets at around 900fps, which was three times that of what you could buy in shops, the bb's used to go through 1/4" plywood.
 At school I chose electronics as a subject, I had done a lot of things with logic chips and previously bought a microcontroller programmer, it was totally over my head at the time.
-We started programming chips using a flow-diagram based software, it was great, I then learnt a basic language over a week and had competed my final project on breadboard before we were asked to think of a design (My GCSE project).
+We started programming chips using a flow-diagram based software, it was great, I then learnt a basic language over a week and had completed my final project on breadboard before we were asked to think of a design (My GCSE project).
 I seemed to do so much that year, but I did have a short attention span as a kid.

 At sixteen it was time to go to college, I chose an electronic and electrical engineering diploma.
-The final years project was a solution to a problem, I enjoyed machining so I thought of retrofitting a lathe to CNC, I had designed and drawn up the plans before we had to choose the project.
-I came into a great deal of luck and ended up upgrading an existing CNC lathe.
+The final years project was a solution to a problem and I enjoyed machining.
+I thought of retrofitting a manual lathe to CNC, I had designed and drawn up the plans before we had to choose the project.
+I came into a great deal of financial luck and ended up upgrading an existing CNC lathe.
 I really had a lot going on in my life at that time and it's something I do not wish to discuss further.
-I still managed to blitz my college course and achieved two awards in the process.
+Despite everything I still managed to blitz my college course and achieved two awards in the process.

 At eighteen, sort of by luck, a man noticed a lathe in my garage and offered me a job to work as a CNC machinist.
 I truly hated it at first, commuting on a motorcycle every day of the year was not fun, plus what was going on in my personal life and the type of atmosphere at my workplace really made this one really unpleasant part of my life.
 Why did I stay?
 Things can get better if you persevere, which they did to an extent.
 One reason to make me stay was that I was promised my university tuition, nearly £10,000 a year paid for, why not.
 Well this got postponed that year, and you can guess as you read further on this page that nothing came of it.

 2012 - 2015 - I use a pseudonym - Edward, which I prefer.
-I started writing this website at the age of 19.
-After having some pretty bad luck over the past few years things started to look up, I had a stable job for four and a half years and managed to build the workshop I wanted for so many years.
-I originally set this website up with the intention of making and selling air rifles and up until the end of 2015 the website was still called prometheanrifles.
-It turned out that this website sort of became like a project log of my projects and electromechanical interests.
+I started writing this web site at the age of 19.
+After having some pretty bad luck over the past few years things started to look up.
+I had a stable job for four and a half years and managed to build the workshop I had always wanted.
+I originally set this web site up with the intention of making and selling air rifles.
+Up until the end of 2015 the web site was still called prometheanrifles.
+It turned out that this web site sort of became like a project log of my electromechanical interests.
 I also started uploading some of my personal documents and created a calculators page just so that when I'm out and about I can access the information I need to without having to trawl through a text book.

 I had always had an interest in electromechanical engineering and originally chose to pursue electrical engineering, firstly achieving 16/17 distinctions in my college diploma while being awarded student of the year and student of excellence the following year by IET (The Institute of Engineering and Technology).
 Circumstances were not right at the time and I had to work instead of going to university, although I certainly do not regret doing so, it has taught me so much.
 My job was manufacturing seals on a CNC lathe through programming the machine myself.
 I was considered the most proficient machinist and was given the task of training apprentices, making tools, fixing machines both mechanically and electrically, providing demonstrations to customers and so much more, yes I had to do all this while running a machine that required constant vigilance and monitoring.